hychn/hychn.github.io/md/ranalysis.md

 * $Lim(|s_n|) = | Lim(s_n) |$
 * $s_n \leq t_n \rightarrow  Lim(s_n) \leq Lim(t_n)$

 ## Bounded increasing sequence is convergent
 * Converges to the supremum

 ## Bounded sequences have convergent subsequence
 * Existence of an increasing or decreasing sequence in a bounded sequence

-* 2 dreams, 1 about comp other about lauren